galimov6/Machine-translation-with-mT5-and-Llama/README.md

 - Fine_tune_Llama_2.ipynb contains the code for the fine-tuned LLaMA model with QLoRA
 - QLoRa_unsloth.ipynb contains the code for the fine-tuned LLaMA model with QLoRA using Unsloth
 - QloraLlamaUnslothCOMETandBLEU.ipynb loads the fine-tuned LLaMA model with QLoRA using Unsloth
+- qlorallamaresultsunsloth.csv contain results from the LLaMA model with QLoRA and Unsloth